openaps/docs/docs/docs/walkthrough/phase-4/oref1-features.md

 ## Pushover, SMB, and OpenAPS

+_This is for OpenAPS-specific pushovers related to oref1 features about insulin required (insulinReq) and carbs required (carbsReq).
+If you have Pushover set up for Nightscout, you still need to tell your OpenAPS rig your Pushover information to get these rig-driven alerts._

-If enabled (must be done manually for now), you can get Pushover alerts in the following situations:
+If enabled (under advanced features in oref0-setup.sh), and you have oref1 enabled, you can get Pushover alerts in the following situations:

 * When OpenAPS thinks carbs are needed to bring eventual BG up, and a 30m low temp won't be enough to do it

 ![Pushover example of carbs needed](../../Images/Pushover_carbs_needed.PNG)